 The press section consists of Valmet Combi Press with two nips and Valmet Shoe Press.
 The first open draw of the web is after Valmet Combi Press, when dryness is more than 40% and web is already very strong.
 Valmet Shoe Press gives higher dryness of web before it enters into Valmet Airborne Dryer.

 Some 60% of the removed water flows to the counter roll, while the rest is removed by the top felt.
-Because of the long nip, web dryness exceeds 40% when leaving DryWay press.
-By avoiding open draws, your process has fewer web breaks and less downtime.
+Because of the long nip, web dryness exceeds 40% when leaving the press section.

 With two shoe presses, the Wet end is able to provide higher dryness values and savings in steam costs for any kind of pulp.

 High dryness in first open draw ensuring good runnability and less web breaks.